about

 Here goes!

 First, a little background information.
-I’m the mother of three mostly-grown children, step-mother to three completely-grown children, and wife of a wonderful man.
+I’m the mother of three mostly-grown children, step-mother to three completely-grown children, Grandmom of two – Angel, who lives with us, and Niko-Man, the son of my younger daughter – and wife of a wonderful man.
 I spent nearly twenty years selling food at retail – mostly meat and seafood – in chain grocery stores, independents, and small markets.
 I left that world behind a few years ago, and now focus on a different part of the food chain – growing, cooking and eating.

 I began this blog in September of 2009 as an easy way to share photos and news with my far-flung family while focusing on improving my writing and organization skills.( I’m easily distract – hey! a butterfly!)
 Over the course of the first year, it evolved into what you see here – a chronicle of gardening and cooking here at our Rhode Island home, with the occasional visit from the local wildlife and stories about my family.